 This story sounds familiar to many of the people at this virtual table, and probably to many of you, too.
 It’s the story of a company called Uber that slowly broke into our routines before completely changing them.
 Uber wasn’t just a new player – it was a completely new game: ridesharing.

-2011 wasn’t just a signal of new consumer behavior, it was a harbinger of a much larger shift in how people think about transportation.
+2011 wasn’t just a signal of new consumer behavior, it was the harbinger of a much larger shift in how people think about transportation.

 It started out as a more convenient way to call a taxi, but today, ridesharing is deeply ingrained in the way we move.
 For some people, it’s a way of life.
 For others, it’s a way to commute.
 For travelers, it’s the often choice over renting a car.